lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 - are you accessing Vue reactivity APIs in your business logic?
 This usually comes in the form of `.value` for accessing the values of `computed` and `ref`.
 - are you relying

+This also prompts another question: what and how should we be testing our functional core and imperative shell?
+In the previous section, we tested both in one go.
+This worked out fine, however, we still needed to write some UI tests with Vue Test Utils, which kind of duplicated our `useTicTacToe` composable tests.

+Another problem we encountered when testing the `useTicTacToe` composable in the previous section was *cross test contamination*.
+This is primarily caused by shared state in tests.
+This wasn't a problem when testing our functional core, because there is no shared state.

+Of course there is no one way to write applications, but I am more and more of the opinion that testing composables is generally not ideal.
+Instead, you should extract your logic into a immutable functional core with no shared state and test that.
+Then, you test your imperative shell, in this case the `useTicTacToe` composable, in the context of the UI - using something like Vue Test Utils.

+## Exercises

+- Trying adding an undo/redo functionality.
+This should be easy, because we keep track of each previous state in the `boards` array.